mfurnival-star/scene-designer/docs/modules.index.md

 # Module Index (Auto-Maintained Manually – Phase 2 Interim)

-Purpose: Fast lookup of modules, their surface area role, and recent additions.
+Purpose: Fast lookup of modules, their surface area role, and recent additions / hotfixes.
 Update this file whenever adding / removing / renaming a module (engineering rule #3).

 Status Legend:
 - NEW: Added in current or immediately prior batch.
-- MOD: Recently modified in current batch (structural / API significance).
+- MOD: Recently modified in current batch (structural / API significance or logic hotfix).
 - STABLE: No structural changes this batch.

 ## Core / Infrastructure